Mathematics

 MATH 454 Fourier Series and Boundary Value Problems 3 Credit Hours

 Fourier series and integrals.
 Their use in solving boundary value problems of mathematical physics by the method of separation of variables.
 Sturm-Liouville theory and generalized Fourier series, including those involving Bessel functions and Legendre polynomials, with applications.
+A minimum grade of C- is required in the prerequisite courses.
 Students cannot receive credit for both MATH 454 and MATH 554.
-(F).
+(AY).

 Prerequisite(s): MATH 228 and MATH 215

-MATH 455 Func of a Complex Var with App 3 Credit Hours
+MATH 455 Functions of a Complex Variable with Applications 3 Credit Hours

 Complex number system.
 Functions of a complex variable, their derivatives and integrals.
 Taylor and Laurent series expansions.
 Residue theory and applications, elementary functions, conformal mapping, and applications to physical problems.
+A minimum grade of C- is required in the prerequisite courses.
 Students cannot receive credit for both MATH 455 and MATH 555.
-(W).
+(OC).

 Restriction(s):